Texas-Tim/SignUpSheet/README.md

 1. Attempt to break things by changing common parameters such as team size, event rooms, etc...
 2. Reach out to specialist for AppSec guidance
+3. Check for code functionality with bulk subscribes
+4. Add functionality for CodeDeploy from Github
+5. Add functionality for updates to existing CloudFormation Template

 # TLDR